geshan/geshan.github.com/posts/2024-08-14-postgres-insert-multiple-rows.md

 cover: "/images/postgres-insert-multiple-rows/01postgres-insert-multiple-rows.jpg"
 pagetitle: "How to insert multiple rows in Postgres using two useful methods"
 description: "Learn to insert multiple rows at once in Postgres with a single insert statement and the copy command in this useful tutorial."
-keywords: postgres insert multiple rows, postgers insert multiple rows at once, postgres insert multiple rows copy, postgres insert multiple rows single insert
+keywords: postgres insert multiple rows, postgres insert multiple rows at once, postgres insert multiple rows copy, postgres insert multiple rows single insert
 ---
 The PostgreSQL database, lovingly known as Postgres, is a powerful open-source database management system.
 Developers adore it for its robustness, reliability, and expressive SQL (Structured Query Language) capabilities.
 Often, when working with Postgres, you'll need to insert multiple rows into a table.
 While the single-row INSERT statement might be the first thing that pops into your mind, there are more efficient approaches when dealing with large amounts of data.
 In this blog post, you will dive deep into two powerful methods that can significantly streamline the process of inserting multiple rows in Postgres.
 Let's get started!